jeffbalagosa/cloze-deletion-formatter/README.md

   - **Same Card:** Highlight text and press <kbd>Ctrl+Shift+C</kbd> or click "Add Cloze (Same Card)".
   - **New Card:** Highlight text and press <kbd>Ctrl+Alt+Shift+C</kbd> or click "Add Cloze (New Card)".
 - **Preview:** The flashcard preview updates automatically as you edit your notes.
+- **Export:** Click "Export" to open the export screen with the following options:
+  - **Field Separator:** Choose Tab, Comma, or Custom separator between front and back content.
+  - **Record Separator:** Choose New Line, Semicolon, or Custom separator between different flashcards.
+  - Preview the exported data and copy it to clipboard.
-- **Clipboard:** Click "Copy to Clipboard" to copy the generated flashcards.
+- **Clipboard:** Click "Copy to Clipboard" to copy the generated flashcards in preview format.
+- **Clear All:** Reset the input area and tag counter with the "Clear All" button.

 ---